leshack/Hackthebox/Linux/Linux-Easy/Shocker/Shocker.md

 ![logo](/logo.png)

 # [Shocker- BOX]
-Hi folks, today I am going to solve an Easy rated hack the box machine which was released on on 30 Sep 2017 as the tenth machine on HTB,Shocker created by[mrb3n](https://app.hackthebox.com/users/2984) .So without any further intro, let'sf jump in.
+Hi folks, today I am going to solve an Easy rated hack the box machine which was released on 30 Sep 2017 as the tenth machine on HTB,Shocker created by [mrb3n](https://app.hackthebox.com/users/2984) .So without any further intro, let'sf jump in.

 # common enumeration